27 May 2020

 We bring you a guide to the best and hopefully present every beer lover with the greatest craft breweries both local to them and further afield.

-We are lucky to live in a time where tasty, brewery-fresh beers are never too far away.
+We are very lucky to live in a time where tasty, brewery-fresh beers are never too far away.
 Whilst you may not be able to visit taprooms and breweries currently, we live in a connected world, where ordering craft beers straight to your home has never been easier.
 And, the beauty of developments in brewing technology and customs means you can now get craft beers in many forms, bottles, cans and even kegs!
 Hallelujah for the craft beer revolution and dynamism of contemporary brewing culture!

 London has its fair share of craft breweries, spanning the entirety of this British metropolis.
 There are even dedicated pub crawls, or “beer miles”, a mile-long beer adventure teeming with independent, artisan brewers.
 One of said establishments is Fourpure, a family based brewery in SE London.
 Two brothers, Dan and Tom, have a real passion for flavor and innovation.
 This is evident through their adventurous range of beers and inventive artwork.
-They boast a Pioneering and a Core range with a huge array of Session IPAs, pale ales, lagers and stouts.
+They boast a Pioneering and a Core range with a huge array of Session IPAs, lagers and stouts.
 Their Basecamp Taproom hosts brunch, tastings and an industrial style bar.

 Five Points, in the heart of Hackney brew, modern, flavoursome beers.
 Not only do they produce cracking beers, but they are an incredibly responsible business too.
 They we were the first brewery in the UK to be an accredited Living Wage Employer pay every employee the London Living Wage.
 All of their electricity is sourced from 100% renewable sources too.
 These lot are good eggs.
 Currently, of course it is not possible to visit, but this year Five Points got the keys to their first privately owned pub, The Pembury Tavern.
 As soon as you are able, we strongly suggest you pay a visit.
 You will find all their beers, JUPA, Pils, XPA and more!!